mrowki35/Beeptestapplication/README.md

 ---
 ## Getting Started
-Just press START button and start running.
+Just press the START button to begin running.
+The top label indicates the remaining time for each lap.
+The middle label shows the number of laps remaining at the current level.
+The bottom label indicates the current level you are on.

 ---
 ## TODO